chebfun/chebsite/docs/functions/chebfun/chebellipseplot.md

 ---
-title: """chebellipseplot"""
+title: "chebellipseplot"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """chebellipseplot"""
+function_name: "chebellipseplot"
-snippet: """Plot the Bernstein (aka Chebyshev) ellipses."""
+snippet: "Plot the Bernstein (aka Chebyshev) ellipses."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- CHEBELLIPSEPLOT   Plot the Bernstein (aka Chebyshev) ellipses.
+<pre class="help-text"> CHEBELLIPSEPLOT   Plot the Bernstein (aka Chebyshev) ellipses.
     CHEBELLIPSEPLOT(U) plots Bernstein ellipses in the complex plane for each piecewise part of U, with foci at points in U.domain and semi-minor and major axes summing to rho(k) = C*exp(abs(log(EPS))/N(k)), where C is the